o3de/o3de.org/content/docs/user-guide/components/reference/vegetation/vegetation-area-system.md

 A sector completes its processing when either there are no more available points or all vegetation areas are already processed.

 For example, the **Vegetation Layer Spawner** component analyzes each point and determines if the point can be claimed based on its configuration, shape, and other filters.
-If all is successful the Vegetation Layer Spawner will request to create a static object, or *vegetation instance*, at that location.
+If all is successful, the Vegetation Layer Spawner will request to create an object, or *vegetation instance*, at that location.
 These instance creation and destruction requests are sent to the **Vegetation Instance System** component.